-Louisiana College hosted a panel discussion on diversity Tuesday, Feb.
+Louisiana Christian University hosted a panel discussion on diversity Tuesday, Feb.
 2 to kick off Black History Month to celebrate diversity, specifically diversity on campus.
-LC was recently recognized as the second most diverse college in Louisiana by niche.com.
+LCU was recently recognized as the second most diverse college in Louisiana by niche.com.

-“We celebrate the diversity of Louisiana College which is expressed on multiple levels,” said President Rick Brewer.
-“The recent recognition from Niche.com that LC is among a group of colleges in Louisiana that are the second most diverse institutions is a result of the desire and need for Christian education from a cross-section of society.
+“We celebrate the diversity of Louisiana Christian University which is expressed on multiple levels,” said President Rick Brewer.
+“The recent recognition from Niche.com that LCU is among a group of colleges in Louisiana that are the second most diverse institutions is a result of the desire and need for Christian education from a cross-section of society.
 Indeed, as the College faithfully Prepares Graduates and Transforms Lives we are equipping students for genuine leadership roles wherever their calling leads. “

 The event was emceed by Dr. Joshua Dara, associate vice president for engagement and enrichment.

 After Women’s Soccer Coach Carla Tejas opened the service in prayer, Johnston, an English professor, shared his thoughts on different types of diversity that are often overlooked but add to our lives.